A Checklist for Getting Your House Ready to Sell

 7. Think About Staging Your Space

 Staging is a big deal and you want to be sure that you know and understand what it may involve before you get started.
-Staging is, in short, adding neutral furniture and décor to the space so that it can help people who are viewing the space imagine what it could look like if they were to move in.
+Staging is, in short, adding neutral furniture and décor to space so that it can help people who are viewing the space imagine what it could look like if they were to move in.

 Usually, you can talk with your real estate agent and they will be able to help you make the connections so that you can get things to look the way that you want them to for potential buyers.
-You can rent the furniture and other decor, or your real estate agent may have some items that they are able to bring in so that you can get the whole staging process correct.
+You can rent the furniture and another decor, or your real estate agent may have some items that they are able to bring in so that you can get the whole staging process correct.

 It can take time and effort to get your home ready for sale, but if you’re willing to put that effort into it, you will find that there are many different simple steps to take that will pay off when you get the price you’re aiming for.

 Talk with a real estate agent and learn as much as you can about the processes in question and to put together an effective checklist that makes sense for you.
-Not only will that allow you to stay ahead of common problems that could possible come up when you’re dealing with selling your home, but it could make the whole process that much less stressful in the long run, too.
+Not only will that allow you to stay ahead of common problems that could possibly come up when you’re dealing with selling your home, but it could make the whole process that much less stressful in the long run, too.